Ecology, Evolution, and Conservation Biology, MA

 Special Admissions Requirements

-In addition to the requirements listed below, all students must submit one transcript showing courses and grades per school attended, a Statement of Academic Purpose and two letters of recommendation from academic sources.
+In addition to the requirements listed below, all students must submit one transcript showing courses and grades per school attended, a statement of academic purpose, a personal statement, and two letters of recommendation from academic sources.
 All international students whose native language is not English or whose undergraduate degree is from an institution in a country whose official language is not English must submit scores of the Test of English as a Foreign Language (TOEFL) or IELTS.

 MA students have the option of registering with the department for a paid Reading Assistantship in undergraduate courses.
 Reading assistants support a course instructor throughout a semester.
 The Reading Assistantship will allow students to develop additional skills for a variety of professional directions that they may choose to follow.
 Reading Assistantships are voluntary and limited in number based on the needs of the department and allocations from the Graduate School of Arts and Sciences.
-The ADA will send out a request during the spring semester for interested students to indicate their availability during the following academic year.
+During the spring semester, requests will be sent out for interested students to indicate their availability during the following academic year.